zbrooks442/gke-peering-event-function/README.md

 This solution is implemented with Terraform.
 You can use the code in the ./terraform directory to deploy this solution.
 The identity that runs terraform needs the required permissions to build out the resources in question.
 Refer to the readme within the terraform folder for the resources created.

+### Terraform Tests

+This can easily be converted to a module.
+Normally I'd build this into a terraform module and write tests using the [terratest framework](https://terratest.gruntwork.io/).
+I did not do this since this is just a demonstration.
+I'm currently testing the terraform by running an apply in a dev environment and a destroy when I'm done.
+This is essentially what terratest will do except you'd typically compare output values with expected results.

 ### Setup

 1. Setup your backend.tf if you want your state stored remotely (TFC/TFE, GCS, S3, Etc) or not if you want state to be stored locally